 Prerequisites: At least 15 points of required coursework.
-MS-POR students only.
-Students produce a Master's essay in the form of an NIH-style grant application, supervised by a project sponsor from Biostatistics and a mentor from the student's own clinical field.
+This course is for MS-POR students only.

+Students produce a Master's essay in the form of an NIH-style grant application, supervised by a pro ect sponsor from Biostatistics and a mentor from the student's own clinical field.
 A formal presentation to the POR advisory board is required for successful completion of the course.

-P9185 Statistical Practices and Research for Interdisciplinary Sciences (SPRIS) I 3 points
+P9185 Statistical Practices and Research for Interdisciplinary Sciences (SPRIS) 3 points